ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 ## Disco Chat's Features

-Disco Chat has many features, some notable ones:
+Disco Chat has many features, all of which operate peer-to-peer, some notable ones:

 - Chat rooms
 - Emojis